JaseZiv/nblscrapeR/README.md

 # nblscrapeR
 Functions to collect NBL basketball data from nbl.com.au.

-Data gets loaded in to the data repository `nblr_data`, shich then gets used int he `nblR` library.
+Data gets loaded in to the data repository `nblr_data`, which then gets loaded in using functions in the `nblR` library.